ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Add a video showcasing the client (ModuleMaster64's job)
 - reopimize modules
 - PLEASE NO SPOTIFY.
 Thanks! (oh ok 🕘 - MM64)

+  ## Goals (May not be added)

+- ForceOP Module (MM64 and ProgMEM's Job, forceop like means u can ban the owner in a server :D) (May not be added/ may not work)
+- Nuker
+- Force Creative / Inventory Modification
+- Command Block modification (in survival)
+- Working FLY / Airjump
+- Disabler